-Last updated: September 2023.
+Last updated: October 2025.

 Although Halloween is thought to be more popular with our friends across the pond in America, Brits are spending increasing amounts of money on celebrating the big day.
+Despite some differing data, research shows we're on for a spend of up to £537m in 2025.
+This is not reaching the year-on-year growth we have seen in the past, but the despite the economic climate, shoppers are not too spooked to spend on Halloween.

 Here are some of our favourite ever Halloween marketing campaigns to help get you in the spooky mood.